-Also, travelers from abroad will probably want to use up all the money left in their card before returning home.
-It's possible to get paid the difference at a ticket booth, but it will cost you a service charge, and you won't be able to take the card home as a souvenir either.
+Also, travelers from abroad will probably want to use up the balance on their card before returning home.
+It's possible to get paid the difference at a ticket booth at a station, but it will cost you a service charge, and you won't be able to take the card home as a souvenir, either.

 In this article, we'll be explaining the little-known way to charge a Suica card in 10-yen units.

 Suica Cards Can Be Charged in 10 Yen Units

 Many of Japan's IC cards, including the Suica card can be charged in 10 yen units.
 You do not need to charge 1,000 yen to your card when you don't need that much.
 This how-to article is useful to people who want to use up their extra change or for those who want to save money and use any loose change in their wallet.